Majid-Mahzarnia/Restart-Pending-Detector/README.md

 <br /> You can run the Restart_Pending_Detector.exe (by Administrator privilege) then find the Restart_Pending_Detector.log from current path to find out whether or not your Windows OS needs restart.

+<br /> You can run the Restart_Pending_Reporter.exe (by Administrator privilege) tp send the generated logs to the database (all credentials will be encrypted and stored in current path -  credentials are store just one time and you do mot have to set them every time you run the Restart_Pending_Reporter.exe or at task scheduled)

-<br /> to send the report log to the database follow these steps:
+<br /> To send the report log to the database follow these steps:

 # DATABASE Management: